Caffe Florian, Venice Image courtesy pf Caffe Florian Facebook page

 History of Italy News

 Founded by Floriano Francesconi, the café initially occupied just two rooms and was bestowed with the grand title of Alla Venezia Trionfante (“To Triumphant Venice”).
-However, it swiftly adopted the name Florian’s after its visionary owner.
+However, it swiftly adopted the name Florian’s after its owner.

 Over the years, Florian’s evolved into a fashionable meeting place for Venetian society, particularly attracting writers.